 Social Clubs and Where to Meet People

-There aren’t a lot of clubs and social groups in Hoi An yet … but it is changing.
-The expat community is growing rapidly and with that comes new ideas and innovations.
-At this stage, if you are new to Hoi An and wishing to meet people, here are some options:
+The expat community is growing rapidly and with that comes more and more social nights and activities.
+If you are new to Hoi An and wishing to meet people, here are some of them:

 Hoi An Lawn Bowls